vechain/vechain-dapp-kit/packages/dapp-kit-react/README.md

 };
 ```

-### Option 2: Modal + Custom Button
+2. Custom Button

--   Use the `ConnectWalletModal` component to display a modal with the available wallets
+-   Leverage `useWalletModal` to open and close the built-in wallet Modal

 ```typescript jsx
 import { useWallet, useWalletModal } from '@vechain/dapp-kit-react';